 - Retains a copy of the ECO and files the copy in the child’s case record.

-- The court for the county where the child is present or lives may issue an ex parte emergency custody order when:
+- The court for the county where the child ordinarily resides or will reside, or the county where the child is present may issue an ex parte emergency custody order when:

 - It appears to the court that removal is in the best interest of the child;

 - There are reasonable grounds to believe, as supported by affidavit or by recorded sworn testimony, that the child is at risk of imminent harm; and

 - The parents or other person exercising custodial control or supervision of the child are unable or unwilling to protect the child.

 - The judicial determination that results in the child's removal must coincide with (i.e., occur at the same time as) the Cabinet's action to physically or constructively remove the child, unless the court order specifies an alternative timeframe for removal.

 - If a court makes a judicial determination that it is contrary to the child's welfare to remain at home (without specifying an alternative timeframe) and the child does, in fact, remain at home and no removal occurs, the requirement for removal is not met and the child is ineligible for title IV-E.

 - If the child's safety is not at risk and the court chooses to order in home services to prevent having to remove the child, it should do so.

 - States cannot issue "blanket" removal orders in an attempt to guarantee title IV-E eligibility in the event that the child has to be removed from the home at some point in the future.